 La Senyera, meaning simply ensign, banner or flag in Catalan, is the official flag of Catalonia.
 It consists of four red stripes on a golden background.
 This remains consistent in the four Spanish Autonomous Communities of Catalonia; Aragón, the Balearic Islands, Valencia and the city of Alghero in Sardinia.

 L’Estelada, meaning starred flag, is an unofficial flag used for political movement as a symbol of support to Catalonia’s independence from Spain.
-The design of L’Estelada consists of the yellow and red bars of the Senyera,
+The design of the flag consists of the yellow and red bars of the Senyera,

 with the addition of a five-pointed star in a triangle.

-The star was inspired by the flags of Cuba and Puerto Rico in the early days of nationalism.
-Although the L’Estelada remains a symbol of freedom in Catalonia, it is one that is temporary.
+The star is similar to the flags of Cuba and Puerto Rico in the early days of nationalism.
+Although the l’Estelada remains a symbol of freedom in Catalonia, it is one that is temporary.
 Furthermore, if independence from Spain is gained it is thought that the Senyera would be the national flag of Catalonia.

 Another symbol that represents and distinguishes Catalonia from Spain is the Catalan donkey.
 While the Osborne bull is the unofficial symbol of Spain and the Catalonians regard it as a concentrated symbol of its power, the donkey is a symbol of peace.
 Also, the donkey represents the characteristics of a true Catalan; hardworking, tenacious, a silent intelligence, and the ability to endure hardship (this is what they call ‘Seny’).